kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 * Eligibility
 * Replay availability

-No hidden game mechanics are used.
+There are no hidden game mechanics.

-> Game rewards shown during development are demo values only.
+> Game rewards displayed during development are demo values only.

 ---

 # 💰 Earn More XP & Rewards

-The dashboard includes a dedicated:

-## **Earn More XP & Rewards**
+A dedicated **Earn More XP & Rewards** section provides actionable progression opportunities.

-section.

-Potential earning opportunities include:
+Potential opportunities include:

 * 🎯 Daily Tasks
 * ▶️ Watch & Earn